felixlephuoc/Stock-Price-Prediction-LSTM/README.md

 ```

 The plot is shown below:

 ![US_stock_prices_2015_2016](./graph/stock_prices_2015_2016.png)

 # II.
-Stock Prices Prediction using Regression
+Stock Prices Prediction <a name="stock_price_prediction"></a>
 Given the observation matrix and a real value label, we first approach the problem as a regression problem.
 However, this approach is not ideal in the case of timeseries data.
 Treating the problem as a regression problem, we force the algorithm to think that they each feature is independent, while instead, they are correlated, since they are the window of the same timeseries.
 Anyway, let's start with this simple assumption (each feature is independent),and see later how it can be improved by exploiting the temporal correlation.

-## 1. Functions to evaluate model
+## 1. Functions to evaluate model <a name="function_evaluate_model"></a>
-In order to evaluate the model, we create a function that, given the observation matrix, the true labels, and the predicted ones, will output the metrics in term of **mean_square_error (MSE)** and **mean absolute error (MAE)** of the prediction.
+In order to evaluate the model, we first create a function that, given the observation matrix, the true labels, and the predicted ones, will output the metrics in term of **mean_square_error (MSE)** and **mean absolute error (MAE)** of the prediction.
 It will also plot the training, testing, and predicted timeseries one onto another, to visually check the performance.
 The function is put into the `evaluate_ts.py` file, so other scripts can access it:

 ```python